-To calculate the lost time injury (LTI) rate, we look at the number of allowed lost time claims and the total number of workers employed to show the number of lost time claims per 100 workers.
+To calculate the lost-time injury rate, we look at the number of allowed lost-time claims and the total number of people employed to show the number of lost-time claims per 100 employees.

-In 2016, covered employment for Schedule 1 and Schedule 2 firms increased by two per cent compared to 2015.
-Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a one per cent increase in employment over the same period.
+Since 2010, the number of people covered by the WSIB for Schedule 1 firms has increased by approximately 24 per cent while the lost-time injury rate and no lost-time injury rate have both decreased by 15 percent and 14 per cent respectively.
+In 2019, employment covered by the WSIB for Schedule 1 and Schedule 2 firms increased by 3 per cent compared to 2018.
+Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a 3 per cent increase in employment over the same period.

-The WSIB uses the term LTI Rate which is equivalent to the Injury Frequency statistic that is reported by the WSIB to AWCBC annually.
+The WSIB uses the term lost-time injury rate which is equivalent to the injury frequency statistic that is reported by the WSIB to AWCBC annually.

 Differences in population, industry mixes, coverage, and legislation/policy may affect comparability between jurisdictions.
 These measures use standard definitions as compiled by AWCBC that may differ from individual workplace compensation board reports.